astromechza/gaze/README.md

     	Print the version string
 ```

+### Installation

+Pretty simple and platform independent:

+1. Download the latest `gaze-VERSION` tar gz for your system from the releases page on Github
+2. Extract it
+3. Place the `gaze` executable anywhere on your path

 ### Configuration

 Behaviours and tags are configured via a config file.
 The config file is either read from
 `$HOME/.config/gaze.yaml` or from whatever file path the user provides on the `-config` flag.
 We use a `yaml`
 format for now since it allows quite expressive configuration without the strictness or annoyance of JSON.

 For Example: